noto-21/movie-py/README.md

 ### MySQL Database
 Please note that movie-py requires a connection to a local MySQL database, meaning that having MySQL installed is a prerequisite.
 You can create the schema using the included [sql file](./my_movies.sql).
 Once this is done, it is possible to add films and TV shows via the '-i' flag, as is explained below.
+#### SQLite
+NOTE: An implementation using SQLite is currently under construction!
+This will hopefully make the backend requirement a little less involved on the client-side of things.

 ## Flags
 ```